DataBiosphere/data-portal/content/help/help/help-and-faq.md

 Visit the *Contact* page to learn how to collaborate with us and to reach us with your feedback.

-### How can I reuse parts of the DCP?
+### How can I reuse parts of the HCA Data Portal?

-One of our goals is to make the HCA Data Coordination Platform code open and reusable to the community.
+One of our goals is to make the HCA Data Portal code open and reusable to the community.
 For now, contact us at data-help@humancellatlas.org with questions about reusing our code.
 Stay tuned for more information about reusing code in the *Intro* section of the *Data Portal*.